Wikia/core-dynks/coding-task/README.md

 * `service` container should be treated as a 3rd party service that we want to interact with.

 `docker-compose build && docker-compose up` builds and runs our application.
-You can now visit [0.0.0.0:8080](http://0.0.0.0:8080/).
+You can now visit [0.0.0.0:8080](http://0.0.0.0:8080/) - a simple UI should render.

 # Your task

-We want our `app` to provide a simple UI for the user to be able to store a given message in 3rd party service and later retrieve it.
+We want our `app` to provide (a simple UI for the user)(http://0.0.0.0:8080/) to be able to store a given message in 3rd party service and later retrieve it.
 Service requires an API token to be passed via `X-Token` request header.
 Token's value is provided below in "Service API" section.
 You should store it securely and not expose it to the front-end layer of our application.

 Hence, your task is to implement a PHP client that will act as a bridge between our user and the 3rd party service.
 You will also need to implement a simple UI with AJAX interactions using jQuery.